epfl-lara/smart/core/src/sphinx/smartcontracts.rst

   }

-It states that all addresses that appear in the (ghost) variable participants are distinct, that the sum of all balances of participants equals to `total`, and that all addresses with a non-zero balance appear in the list of participants.
+It states that all addresses that appear in the (ghost) variable participants are distinct, that the sum of all balances of participants equals to ``total``, and that all addresses with a non-zero balance appear in the list of participants.

-Showing that this invariant holds after the updates that happens in the `transferFrom` function requires some work.
+Showing that this invariant holds after the updates that happens in the ``transferFrom`` function requires some work.
 Some lemmas that are used to relate the sum of all balances before and after updates are stated and proven in the ``MinimumTokenInvariant.scala`` file.
-In the `transferFrom` function, we then invoke the lemmas using assertions that will be used for verification.
+In the ``transferFrom`` function, we then invoke the lemmas using the call to ``transferProof``.
 These `ghost` expressions are ignored during compilation.

 The ``==|`` and ``|`` notations are defined in ``stainless.equations``.
 They enable to prove that two expressions are equal by detailing the sequence of intermediary steps, while providing evidence for each step (or ``trivial`` if not evidence is required).

-`MinimumToken` is not so useful as is, since there is no way to create tokens.
+``MinimumToken`` is not so useful as is, since there is no way to create tokens.
-As an exercise, the reader may try to add a function for minting tokens, and prove that this function maintains `contractInvariant`.
-Additionally, we can add a custom constructor to this contract by adding a function called `constructor` which will be translated to a constructor in Solidity during compilation.
+As an exercise, the reader may try to add a function for minting tokens, and prove that this function maintains ``contractInvariant``.
+Additionally, we can add a custom constructor to this contract by adding a function called ``constructor`` which will be translated to a constructor in Solidity during compilation.

 Compilation to Solidity